The Most (and the Least) Polluted Cities in the World

 Tracking the levels of tiny particulates that can cause respiratory health issues, IQ Air spills the beans on the most polluted cities around the globe.

 IQAir, an organization that develops technology to help protect people from airborne pollution, recently released its 2020 world air quality report that shows the most polluted cities on the planet.
 Before we dive into rankings, it’s important to note that over 90 percent of the world breathes polluted air, making it our largest environmental health hazard.
 With everything shutting down due to the coronavirus pandemic, it seemed the environment was bouncing back, and while the short-lived decrease in fossil fuels ultimately did decrease air pollution, studies show that existing polluted air made people more susceptible to the virus and its health consequences.
-Luckily, there are small everyday changes we can make in order to prevent further damage to our planet’s air supply, such as investing in some eco-friendly products on Amazon and learning which disposables to stop buying.
+Luckily, there are small everyday changes we can make in order to prevent further damage to our planet’s air supply, such as investing in some eco-friendly products and learning which disposables to stop buying.
 And if you need some more convincing, these powerful photos prove that Earth still needs our help.

 Most polluted: Hotan, China